TrailTrek How-to: Whitemud Ravine North

 After crossing the first bridge from the parking lot, head left to continue into Whitemud Ravine.

 2. From the bridge, you’ll reach a T intersection.
-To the right goes under Fox Drive to Fort Edmonton Park and the North Saskatchewan River (where you can also park), which is a short little detour if you desire (or you can save for the end).
+To the right goes under Fox Drive to Fort Edmonton Park and the North Saskatchewan River (where you can also park), a short little detour if you desire (or you can save for the end).
 To the left is the trail through Whitemud Ravine.
 Go left.
-The trail will curve around the Whitemud Equine centre (where you’ll experience a short stink of horse manure) before heading into the ravine itself.
+The trail will curve around the Whitemud Equine Centre (where you’ll experience a short stink of horse manure) before heading into the ravine.

-3. From here, following the trail is fairly straightforward.
-There are a few turn-offs which take you into the surrounding neighbourhood (i.e. Grandview, Brookside), which you can ignore.
+3. From here, following the trail is pretty straightforward.
+A few turn-offs take you into the surrounding neighbourhood (e.g., Grandview, Brookside), which you can ignore.

 The water pipe bridge is a landmark in the Whitemud Ravine.

-4. Continue following signs for Snow Valley and Rainbow Valley Campground as the trail weaves around Whitemud Creek, across little footbridges and under a super tall water pipe bridge.
+4. Continue following signs for Snow Valley and Rainbow Valley Campground as the trail weaves around Whitemud Creek, crosses little footbridges, and crosses under a super tall water pipe bridge.

-5. Along the trail, there is a lot of interpretive signage for the types of trees present in this old growth forest, as well as signs detailing information about the area’s bird species and wildlife, like squirrels, chipmunks, muskrats and beavers.
+5. Along the trail, there is a lot of interpretive signage for the types of trees present in this old-growth forest and signs detailing information about the area’s bird species and wildlife, like squirrels, chipmunks, muskrats and beavers.
 Many bird watchers frequent the area, so if you see one of them looking up, chances are they’ve found a unique bird to look at!

 Rest and enjoy the views.

 6. After ~3 km, you will cross a small bridge and reach the facilities parking area for Snow Valley and Rainbow Valley Campground.
-At this point you could continue further south to explore more of Whitemud Ravine, or turn around to go back the way you came.
+At this point, you could continue south to explore Whitemud Ravine more or turn around to go back the way you came.

-7. It’s also very easy to do this trail in reverse, beginning at Snow Valley and turning back at the Savage Centre or Fort Edmonton.
+7. It’s also straightforward to do this trail in reverse, beginning at Snow Valley and turning back at the Savage Centre or Fort Edmonton.

-You won’t even feel like you’re in the city walking among these tall, tall trees.
+You won’t even feel like you’re walking among these tall trees in the city.

 MAPS